The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 Four years earlier when just 17, Trump became the third-youngest World Championship qualifier before losing in the first round to Shaun Murphy, while in 2009 he triumphed in the Championship League – a short-formatted invitational series played behind closed doors that had been recently launched.

-Potting balls from audacious positions and boasting a fearless exuberance that mirrored his attacking personality, his own brand of “naughty snooker” came at just the right time to remind people that snooker wasn’t dead just yet, and in fact had plenty more to offer.
+Potting balls from audacious positions and boasting a fearless exuberance that mirrored his attacking personality, Trump’s own brand of “naughty snooker” came at just the right time to remind people that snooker wasn’t dead just yet, and in fact had plenty more to offer.

 With the famous trophy on the line, Trump faced John Higgins, who only twelve months earlier had been embarrassed by a newspaper sting that tarnished his name as an alleged match-fixer.